-Bjorklund et al. directed the cyclotron proton beam to strike a target and searched for photons produced in the hadronic shower which resulted from proton-proton collisions.
+Bjorklund et al. directed the cyclotron proton beam to strike a target and searched for photons produced among the hadronic shower which resulted from the proton-proton collision.
 Their apparatus is shown in Fig. 6.
 Using a pair spectrometer to detect photons they observed the presence of 'hard' (high energy) photons in the shower and measured their energy distribution which is shown in Fig. 7.
 One can easily compute the available energy at the proton(beam)-proton(target at rest) centre of mass frame which is given by:

-$$W = \sqrt{2 M_P^2 + 2 M_P E{BEAM}}$$
+$$W = \sqrt{2M_P^2 + 2M_P E{BEAM}}$$

 where $M_P$ , $E{BEAM}$ are the proton mass and the proton beam energy.
-As seen in Fig. 7 the photon energy spectrum changes markedly with increasing proton beam energy for energies above 290 MeV indicating that a new particle has been created.
-The authors excluded proton Bremstrahlung as the source of the high energy photons since as we have seen the protons do not radiate easily photons and when they do they result to a spectrum whose dependence on energy is proportional to 1/E. The shape of the data for 180 and 230 GeV could be consistent with proton Bremstrahlung, although one would expect that the cross section should be orders of magnitude smaller.
+As seen in Fig. 7 the photon energy spectrum changes markedly with increasing beam proton energy for proton energies above 290 MeV indicating that a new particle is being created.
+The authors excluded proton Bremstrahlung as the source of the high energy photons since as we have seen the protons do not radiate easily photons and when they do the result to a spectrum varying as 1/E with energy.
+The shape of the data for 180 and 230 GeV could be consistent with proton Bremstrahlung, although one would expect that the cross section should be orders of magnitude smaller.
 The shape of the data for proton energy 290, 340 MeV demonstrates clearly that this is not Bremstrahlung but something else.
 Nuclear Doppler effects were also excluded.
 Therefore, the results suggested that is a new channel (particle) opens-up as there is enough centre of mass energy to produce it.